Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/docs/bioinformatic-workflows/cell-annotation.md

 ## Marker genes

-Finding cannonical marker genes is harder than it should be given the concept.
-In reality there doesn't seem to be a de-facto set of 'cannonical' marker genes for most cells.
-Many publications use slightly different sets.
-It can be challenging to currate an accurate set, and inevitably someone will ask (what about gene ASDFSDAF).
-Your best bet is to spend a little time collecting literature for genes specific niche cells in your dataset, but mostly relying on larger atlas datasets for tried-and-true markers of common cells.
-A few resources to get you started:

-[cellxgene's cell guide](https://cellxgene.cziscience.com/cellguide) uses it's database to calculate computational markers, and has a section for 'cannonical markers' from the [Human Reference Atlas](https://doi.org/10.1038/s41556-021-00788-6).
+1. Aggregate cells into clusters
+2. Find differentially expressed genes between clusters
+3. Search for known celltype marker genes in top cluster markers

-[See the biology section]]({% link docs/biology/index.md %}) for more details on markers and celltypes.
+[See the biology section]]({% link docs/biology/celltypes.md %}) for more details on markers and celltypes.

 ## Further reading